 The Bible states that when you are “in Christ” you are a new creation – but only when you’ve trusted Jesus for salvation are you “in Christ”.
 There are numerous New Testament references for this.

-Be clear, my friend: if you are not born again, you are not in Christ.
-Once you’re saved, there’s still a war between flesh and spirit.
-But now you have an edge – the Holy Spirit!
+There’s still a war between flesh and spirit, even after you’re saved.
+Only now you have an edge – the Holy Spirit!
 He’s the one who dwells in you and helps you follow Jesus.
 In contrast to Benner’s statement, God’s Word is adamant: the Spirit of Wisdom does not indwell a non-believer, and He is not your “deepest self”.

 IS DAVID BENNER TEACHING BIBLICAL TRUTH?